wdporter/acim/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 next: T-2.I
 ---

-1.&emsp;Your distorted perceptions produce a dense cover over miracle impulses, making it hard for them to reach your own awareness.
+1. Your distorted perceptions produce a dense cover over miracle impulses, making it hard for them to reach your own awareness.
 ²The confusion of miracle impulses with physical impulses is a major perceptual distortion.
 ³Physical impulses are misdirected miracle impulses.
 ⁴All real pleasure comes from doing God’s Will.